 How Teeth Benefit the Brain

 Although the association shown in this study is important, just as important is understanding how our number of teeth might be linked to the health of our brain.
-That is a harder question to answer, but there are some strong candidates for the link.
+That is a harder question to answer, but there are some strong theories.

 The leading theory is that the link is actually systemic inflammation.
 This theory focuses on the role of gum disease in both tooth loss and Alzheimer’s disease.
 Gum disease is a chronic infection, and when you have gum disease your body maintains an elevated immune response.
-This inflammatory response has been shown to be damaging to the brain and has also been associated with Alzheimer’s disease.
+This inflammatory response can damage the brain and also has an association with Alzheimer’s disease.

-But a newer theory explicitly links teeth with brain function.
-In this theory, supported by a recent study, the presence of teeth and active chewing directly stimulates the brain via the trigeminal nerve (the same nerve that links TMJ and migraines).
+A newer theory explicitly links teeth with brain function.
+In this theory, supported by a recent study, the presence of teeth and active chewing directly stimulates the brain via the trigeminal nerve.
 As a result, people who maintain their teeth–or replace their teeth with dental implants–experience more brain stimulation, helping the brain to stay more active despite its age.

 No matter which theory is true (or both or neither), the effect is the same: keeping your teeth can help your brain stay sharp as you get older.
-And if you want to maintain your teeth for a lifetime, it’s important to see your dentist regularly.
+If you want to maintain your teeth for a lifetime, it’s important to see your dentist regularly.